 Alternative A- Some soil disturbance will occur in the area of the pipeline.
 This disturbance should be minimal in nature.
-The soils at this site are a thin silty, shallow complex, and are stable.
-The proposed pipeline would be installed using a rip trench method.
+The soils at this site are a silty loam and are stable.
+The proposed pipeline would be installed using a trenching method.
 All soil disturbances will be reclaimed to specifications set forth by the DNRC Eastern Land Office staff.